M-O-P-D/Police-Supply-Demand/README.md

 `http://localhost:5000/data?force=City%20of%20London&month=2&format=csv`

+### `/map`

+Takes 2 query params, `force` and `month`, and returns crime density by MSOA plotted on a map.

 `http://localhost:5000/map?force=Devon%20and%20Cornwall&month=12`

-this service is available as a docker image (due to its size and relatively infrequent changes, the data is in a separate image - which will take a while to initially download):
+This service is available as a docker image (due to its size and relatively infrequent changes, the data is in a separate image - which will take a while to initially download):

 ```
 docker pull mopd/crims